 The E-5 writes its imaging data to Compact Flash or xD Picture cards, while the A6500 uses SDXC or Memory Stick PRO Duo cards.
 The E-5 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the A6500 only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-5 and Sony Alpha A6500 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the E-5 does not offer wifi capability.
+In contrast, the E-5 does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-5 (unlike the A6500) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the E-5 and the A6500 have been discontinued, but can regularly be found used on eBay.
+Both the E-5 and the A6500 have been discontinued, but can regularly be found used on ebay.
 The A6500 was replaced by the Sony A6600, while the E-5 does not have a direct successor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-5 Manual (free pdf) or the online Sony A6500 Manual.
+Further information on the features and operation of the E-5 and A6500 can be found, respectively, in the Olympus E-5 Manual (free pdf) or the online Sony A6500 Manual.